Here’s a look at who might replace Boris Johnson as UK Prime Minister

 Sajid Javid

 “This week again, we have reason to question the truth and integrity of what we’ve all been told.
-At some point, we have to conclude that enough is enough,” the former health secretary told the House of Commons on Wednesday, referring to the appointment of and allegations linked to Pincher.
+At some point, we have to conclude that enough is enough,” the former health secretary told the House of Commons on Wednesday, referring to the appointment of and allegations linked to former deputy chief whip Chris Pincher.

+Something is “fundamentally wrong” with government, he added, and “the problem starts at the top.”

-Although Javid’s resignation speech sounded very much like a pitch for prime minister, outlining how to reshape the party for future generations, it is not yet clear whether he will run.
+Javid’s resignation speech sounded very much like a pitch for prime minister, outlining how to reshape the party for future generations.
+He launched his bid to replace Johnson just a few days later.

+Posting on Twitter Sunday, Javid said: “The next Conservative leader needs to be able to unite the party and win an election.
+The next Prime Minister needs integrity, experience, and a tax-cutting plan for economic growth.
+That’s why I’m standing.”

+Those who support Javid’s candidacy hope that he will be credited for triggering Johnson’s ultimate ouster, having been the first cabinet minister to resign — though Sunak followed him minutes later.

 The MP has twice run for party leadership in the past — in 2016, after the Brexit referendum, and in 2019, when Johnson was ultimately elected.